F1 champion and aviation entrepreneur Niki Lauda dies at 70

 Initially a charter airline, Lauda Air expanded in the 1980s to offer flights to Asia and Australia.
 In May 1991, a Lauda Air Boeing 767 crashed in Thailand after one of its engine thrust reversers accidentally deployed during a climb, killing all 213 passengers and 10 crew.

-Lauda occasionally took the controls of the airline's jets himself over the years.
-In 1997, longtime rival Austrian Airlines took a minority stake and in 2000, with the company making losses, he resigned as board chairman after an external audit criticized a lack of internal financial control over business conducted in foreign currency.
+In 1997, longtime rival Austrian Airlines took a minority stake and in 2000, with the company making losses, Lauda resigned as board chairman after an external audit criticized a lack of internal financial control over business conducted in foreign currency.
 Austrian Airlines later took full control.

 Lauda founded a new airline, Niki, in 2003.
-Germany's Air Berlin took a minority stake and later full control of that airline, which Lauda bought back in early 2018 after it fell victim to its parent's financial woes.
+Germany's Air Berlin took a minority stake and later full control of that airline, which Lauda bought back in early 2018.

 He partnered with budget carrier Ryanair on Niki's successor, LaudaMotion.

-On the Formula One circuit, Lauda later formed a close bond with Mercedes driver Lewis Hamilton, who joined the team in 2013.
+Lauda in later years formed a close bond with Mercedes driver Lewis Hamilton, who joined the team in 2013.
 He often backed Hamilton in public and provided advice and counsel to the British driver.

 Lauda also intervened as a Mercedes mediator when Hamilton and his former Mercedes teammate Nico Rosberg feuded, argued and traded barbs as they fought for the title between 2014-16